 "In India, my work was mostly remote since I started after COVID.
 I only visited the office a couple of times, but even then, I got to meet the team — we went out for lunch and spent time together outside of work.

 Once I moved to Porto, I started going to the office regularly.
 My team was quite small, but there were others outside my project.
 We used to meet for lunch, and sometimes they'd say, "Hey, we're going for paddle, come join us," or someone would invite me for climbing.
 We had different groups at the office—climbing, paddle, and sometimes fun Fridays.
-So, it never felt like I was just part of our team and couldn't mingle with others.
+So, it never felt like I was just part of my team and couldn't mingle with others because everyone was always open and welcoming.

 Now I know many people who are new to the project, and we also have sessions outside of work—like women’s activities.
 I was part of that group too and worked closely with them, offering some solutions, which was great.